How 3D scanning can make a positive difference in safety at processing facilities

 “You can really take a hazard assessment to the next level by literally seeing the equipment, seeing how it’s arranged, pointing out everything that needs to be fixed, and pointing out the things that are right with the system.
 Because a customer knows generally where their gaps are and they don’t really get praise on what they’re doing right.
 But this gives you the ability to get that all into one place.”

 Thank you again to Dr. Chris Cloney for having me on the podcast and for the great work he and his team are doing at Dust Safety Science.
-Make sure to check out dustsafetyscience.com for the latest and greatest in combustible dust research and safety advice, and contact me at email@example.com if you're interested in learning more about using 3D scanning in your facility.
+Make sure to check out dustsafetyscience.com for the latest and greatest in combustible dust research and safety advice, and contact me at firstname.lastname@example.org if you’re interested in learning more about using 3D scanning in your facility